 The Definition Of "foundry". foundry ˈfaʊndri/noun: foundry; plural noun: foundries.
 "A workshop or factory for casting metal"

-Of course, in this case, we are referring to the backyard or hobby foundry, and in all reality there is zero need for any kind of sophistication about the facility… in fact it’s best to keep it simple.
+Of course, we are referring to the backyard or hobby foundry, and in all reality, there is no need for any kind of sophistication about the facility… in fact, it’s best to keep it simple.

-Your workshop might be large or small, what ever size workshop you have will be ideal to use as a hobby foundry…
+Your workshop could be large or small, what ever size workshop you have will be ideal to use as a hobby foundry…

-But let me be clear, you will need a workshop, or at the very minimum a shelter/skillion where you can prepare and carry out sand moulding, and a melting and pouring area, plus a shake out floor…
+But you will need a workshop, or at the very minimum a shelter/skillion where you can prepare and carry out sand moulding, and a melting and pouring area, plus a shake out floor…

 Shake out is where you’ll remove castings from the sand mould after the casting operations are completed… the messy part.

-You might make do with the existing carport-garage-workshop that you currently have… it will help to be organised and keep it all compact.
+You might make do with the existing carport-garage-workshop that you currently have… keep it organised, and nice and compact.

-The hobby foundry ebooks we have written and shared since 2003, outline in detail the processes and pathway to success to help you set up your own little hobby foundry.
+The hobby foundry ebooks we have written and shared since 2003, outline in detail the processes and pathway to success to help you set up your own small hobby foundry.